 - Firm yet flexible hold

 - Less padding than comparable shoes

-The Asics GT-2000 6 is a durable, well-made workhorse of a shoe that gives the runner stable support as well as comfort to last on long distance runs.
+The Asics GT-2000 10 is a durable, well-made workhorse of a shoe that gives the runner stable support as well as comfort to last on long-distance runs.

 Ventilation holes have been added to the middle part of the upper, which allows air to flow freely, a must for long runs.
 The upper has also been made lighter than previous versions, allowing runners more speed.
-The toe box has been opened up across the top, providing more room for the toes to wiggle, but not too much to feel oversized.
+The front of the shoe has been opened up across the top, providing more room for the toes to wiggle, but not too much to feel oversized.

 Where the sole is concerned, Asics has added Flytefoam to provide for more durability.
 Asics also uses their patented Guidance Trusstic system to add stability.

 As Asics wearers know, there are pockets of gel in the heel and forefoot, which provides shock absorption.
 The vertical Guidance Line helps to smooth out the transition from heel to forefoot.